-Our vibrant Nursery environment is set up with lots of areas of continuous provision.
+Our Nursery Environment has been through a period of change.
+Whilst it is still set up with lots of areas of continuous provision, our environment seeks to encourage children's natural investigations and interest through a range of natural, open ended resources.
 The purpose of effective continuous provision is to offer children a constant environment that is safe for them to explore whilst challenging their learning.
 It should allow children the freedom to explore and become independent in making choices.

 An important part of the EYFS is to support children in becoming active learners; continuous provision allows children to demonstrate this aspect and practitioners can closely observe this during their play.
 Continuous provision supports children’s learning and development across all seven areas and the characteristics of effective learning.

 Below are some of the areas of continuous provision that you will find in Hollingwood Nursery.

 We have introduced a new area into Nursery this year in our Loose Parts Workshop.
 The Curiosity Approach® is a modern day approach to Early Childhood, taking parts from Reggio, Steiner, Te Whāriki with a sprinkle of Montessori.
 It's a beautiful recipe book of wonderful ingredients, carefully mixed together with experience, passion and a love of Early Childhood.
 It's baked together in a mindful oven of loveliness that needs thoughtful practitioners and professionals to be mentally present, thankful and forever curious about their career with little children.
 Be Curious, Have Fun, Make a Difference!

 Role play is an important part of child development as it builds confidence, creativity, communication, physical development and problem solving.
 Along with being a fun activity, it also allows children to get into character and act out real life roles.
 We love making cups of tea and baking buns for each other.
 We iron the baby clothes and wash them in the bath.
 We all go shopping together.